anirudh-248/weather_forecast/README.md

-# AQI checker
+# Weather Forecast
-A user-friendly website that provides real-time Air Quality Index (AQI) information for any location worldwide.
-The website checks the AQI of the specified location and offers comprehensive data about pollutant levels, AQI ranges, and other relevant information.
+A user-friendly website offering real-time weather information for any location worldwide.
+The site provides comprehensive data on current temperatures, rain probability, accumulated snowfall, and other relevant weather details.